-- Select euros as the currency you want to use.
-Your payment pages will then offer customers the option to input an IBAN number to send payment
+Select Euros as the currency you want to use.
+Your payment pages will then offer customers the option to input an IBAN number to send a payment.

-- Start receiving payments from customers in euros
+Start receiving payments from your customers in Euros.

 How long does it take to get setup to use SEPA?

-Once you send support an email or create a ticket, we’ll go through the whole SEPA setup process for you, enabling it on your account.
+Once you get in touch with us, we’ll go through the whole SEPA setup process for you, and enable you to start using it straight away.

-You’ll also need to make the 1 cent euro verification payment and make sure you have a bank account that can accept euros.
-When that’s all done, everything is essentially the same as setting up your UK-based Direct Debit with GoCardless - quick and easy!
+You’ll need to make a 1 cent verification payment as proof that you have a bank account that can accept Euros.
+When that’s all done, everything is essentially the same as setting up ACH payments with GoCardless - quick and easy!

 How much does it cost to take payments in Europe?